 Though both will cool you down, the two systems are actually installed and operated in very different ways.

-The choice between ductless vs central air really boils down to your personal situation (which includes the layout of your home, the climate you live in, and your budget) and your preferences (things like your sensitivity to aesthetics and noise).
+The choice between ductless vs central air really boils down to your personal situation, which includes the layout of your home, the climate you live in, and your budget.

 So which one is the right fit for your home?

 What system can give you the greatest comfort and the money savings that you’re looking for?

 To help you decide between a ductless AC vs central air unit, we’ll take a closer look at each of these cooling systems.